StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The timestamp when the backup was taken is part of the backup name.

-### Restoring an ElasticSearch snapshot
+### Restore an ElasticSearch snapshot

-To restore an ElasticSearch snapshot, selet a snapshot name and pass it as the first parameter in the following command line:
+To restore an ElasticSearch snapshot, select a snapshot name and pass it as the first parameter in the following command line:

 ```bash
 ./restore/restore-elasticsearch-snapshot.sh sts-backup-20210223-0300-ppss8nx40ykppss8nx40yk
 ```

 {% hint style="danger" %}
 When a snapshot is restored, existing indices will NOT be overwritten.
-Use ElasticSearch's [Delete index API](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
+Use ElasticSearch's [Delete index API \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
 See below for some examples.
 {% endhint %}

 The output should look like this: